 ThunderStruck Motors, LLC is an electric drive technology research, development and manufacturing company, as well as a retailer of electric vehicles, conversion kits and components.
 Our mission is to encourage the use of environmentally friendly transport by the public and assist individuals with their unique conversion projects.

-We've been researching, designing, converting, and building electric drag racing vehicles, motorcycles, go-carts, electric-assist bicycle trailers, junior dragsters, cars, and boats for over 15 years.
+We've been researching, designing, converting, and building electric drag racing vehicles, motorcycles, go-carts, electric-assist bicycle trailers, junior dragsters, cars, and boats since 1996.
 We are constantly seeking to increase the efficiency of EV technology so that someday, hopefully, we can all enjoy practical commutes and cleaner air.
 Our kits have shown a wide range of applications, from bicycles to trucks and even industrial vehicles.
 But, our attention isn't only on land craft - one of our favorite and most popular developments is our electric sailboat kit, which has allowed sailboat owners to replace their noxious diesel engines with clean, quiet electric drives.

 As passionate educators and promoters of EV technology, we frequenly consult hobbyists, schools, and companies through any and all stages of the conversion process.
 Through seeking opportunities to sponsor high-school and college level electric and solar powered vehicle competitions, we make a concentrated effort to ensure that future generations are aware of the benefits of clean air and passionate about bringing this technology to it's full potential.